BienceNicoCacao/ITBA-3206_TeamDisastersAnalImpact-/README.md

 • A complete set of tools

-• A complete schooling tools
+• A complete training tools

 • Improved logistics